fat4eyes-mwo/mwo-simulator/README.md

 7. Click Speed setting (1x to 8x) to set simulation speed.
 8. Click 'Run'.
 9. Click 'Permalink' to save changes and share your simulation.
+10. Click 'Reset Simulation' to bring dead mechs back to life and start again.

 # Guide for Reporting Bugs